- LetsEncrypt Certificate (highly recommended)

 - Company CA

-An alternative to a trusted "public" CA, particularly for larger organizations, is running a private Company CA. In companies with a private Company CA, the company CA's root certificate is configured as a trusted root on all of the company's devices.
+An alternative to a trusted public CA, particularly for larger organizations, is running a private Company CA. In companies with a private Company CA, the company CA's SSL certificate is configured as a trusted root on all of the company's devices.
 This enables the company to issue and sign their own certificates which are trusted by all company devices.
 As for Cloud hosting solutions, a private Company CA can only be used if the server is set up within the company network.

 - Self Signed Certificates (not recommended)